AtillaColak/Atillacolak/README.md

 Hi, I'm Atilla.

-I'm a computer science rising sophomore!
+I'm a computer science rising senior!
 * Was Primarily interested in data science.
 * Now I just try to learn everything I can about cs.